 Band A is good.

-Band B is not so good.
+Band B isn't so good.

 Band C is successful.

-Band D is not successful.
+Band D isn't successful.

 Which bands would you have to find out more about to confirm the statement that if a band is good, then their success is inevitable?

 The answer is A and D. Again, this problem is logically equivalent to the others.
-In the real world, though, you can’t learn about Band D when you aren’t even aware that they exist.
-If they were a card, in other words, it would not be on the table.
+In the real world, though, you can't learn about Band D when you aren't even aware that they exist.
+If they were a card, in other words, it wouldn't be on the table.
 So is this problem more like the first, or the second?
-That is to say, does it run counter to most people’s capacity for reason, or does it follow it?
+That is to say, does it run counter to most people's capacity for reason, or does it follow it?

-The reason I ask is because we are entering a new era of unprecedented models for achieving and sustaining recognition.
+The reason I ask is because we're entering a new era of unprecedented models for achieving and sustaining recognition.
 Some bands have become viral sensations; others have showcased novel ideas for online distribution.
 This has led many observers to complacently believe that if a band is good, then their success is inevitable, all the while oblivious to the sheer volume of Band Ds out there politely being shielded from their view.
 In other words, while the technology is now available for us to witness many daring new success models, we have yet to develop the kind of critical thinking needed to accurately gauge whether they can ever be consistently and universally applicable.

 The question is, will we ever?
 That is to say, are the concepts needed for this desired level of understanding rooted in the kind of social rules for which our human intuition naturally evolved?
 Or are they simply too abstract for the less sophisticated majority of us to ever follow?
 I hold out hope for the former, but unfortunately, I suspect it's the latter.
 Despite all the sociological research out there suggesting the precarious nature of success, the concepts and terms involved are probably too inaccessible to ever overcome the limitations of how our brains are ultimately built.